Fremantle Theatre Company Season 2022 / 23

 Pack a picnic, get a drink at the bar, gather 'round your friends & family and roll out the rug with all of us in the Park!

-Access: Each venue is open to ticket-holders two hours ahead of the show, arrive early enough to park, find your spot and enjoy the open-air ambiance of each site.
+Access: Neil Hawkins Park - 200 Boas Avenue Joondalup, WA 6027.
+The venue is open to ticket-holders at 5.45pm ahead of the show which starts at 6.45pm.
+Arrive early enough to park, find your spot and enjoy the open-air ambiance of each site.

 by Lucy Prebble